 Melissani and Drogarati Cave in Argostoli

-If you’re traveling on a cruise line, such as the Regent Seven Seas, that stops in Argostoli, Kefalonia (Cephalonia), make sure to book an excursion to the Drogarati Cave and the subterranean Melissani Lake.
+If you’re traveling on a cruise line that stops in Argostoli, Kefalonia (Cephalonia), make sure to book an excursion to the Drogarati Cave and the subterranean Melissani Lake.

-Your first stop on the excursion offered by Regent Seven Seas will be the well-lit Drogarati Cave, which boasts dramatic stalactites hanging from the ceilings and jagged stalagmites jutting from the ground.
+Your first stop on the excursion will be the well-lit Drogarati Cave, which boasts dramatic stalactites hanging from the ceilings and jagged stalagmites jutting from the ground.
 One of this cave’s most interesting features is a big natural chamber that boasts acoustics so perfect that concerts are sometimes held in it.
 From Drogarati Cave, your next stop will be Melissani Lake.

 There, you’ll get to do something very few people will ever have the opportunity to do — go on a boat ride on an underground lake.
 One word of warning: this excursion involves walking on uneven and sometimes wet natural surfaces as well as on steps, so it may not be suitable for travelers with mobility issues.